 Consistent with the ASX financial statements, revenue is recognised when it is probable that the economic benefits will flow to these activities and the revenue can be reliably measured.
-The specific allocation of revenues is described below;
+Revenue recognition policies have been consistently applies in each financial year.
+The specific allocation of revenues is described below.